Plantar Fasciitis Introduction

-Typical symptoms of plantars fasciitis are a painful stab in your foot, and can be triggered by long periods of standing or sitting.
+The typical symptoms of plantar fasciitis are a painful, persistant stab in your foot, and can be triggered by long periods of standing or sitting.
 Some people report it as heel pain.

 Western Medicine Treatments

-Common treatments for Plantars Fascitis are over the counter pain medications such as Tylonel and Advil, Corticosteroids (steriods), physical therapy, night splints, and orthotics, such as arch support.
+Common treatments for Plantar Fasciitis are over the counter pain medications such as Tylonel and Advil, Corticosteroids (steroids), physical therapy, night splints, and orthotics or arch support.
 Re-occurring and persistent pain may require surgery or other treatments such as Extracorporeal shock wave therapy.

-Treating Plantars Fascitis with Acupuncture has been shown to be highly successful.
+Treating Plantar Fasciitis with Acupuncture has been shown to be highly successful.
 Calf stretching, and using a heating pad on the calf area is also recommended and can help ease symptoms.
-If patient has painful steps first thing in the morning a painful and slow you down, you may have plantar.
+If your first steps in the morning a painful and slow you down, you may have plantar.
 Typically, the pain goes away quickly and is only a minor annoyance after that.
 Acupuncture treats your foot or heel pain with high success.

-Treating Plantars with Trigger point acupuncture is perhaps the pain that I have the highest success rate with.
+Treating Plantar with Trigger point acupuncture is perhaps the condition that I have the highest success rate with.
 Almost everyone gets immediate relief, probably 90 percent have relief lasting weeks to months and maybe half are totally cured needing no maintenance treatments.
 Most people are amazed the the results, all with a few tiny needles and 1-2 days of muscle soreness.

-The trigger point for treatment is on the calf muscles of the same foot.
-Recommended treatment is once a week for 3 to 5 sessions on average.
-In case of a very active athlete or someone on their feet throughout the day, that can’t or won’t stop running or standing, treatment may be prolonged.
+The trigger point for treatment is performed on the calf muscles of the same foot.
+Our recommended treatment is once a week for 3 to 5 sessions on average.
+In case of a very active athlete or someone on their feet throughout the day that can’t or won’t stop running or standing, treatment is sometimes longer.

 plantars fashitis, plantars fasitis, foot pain, heel spur, bone spur, flat feet, inflammation, arch tendon, shoe support, heel pain, orthotics, high arches, walking pattern,